12 of America’s Prettiest Winter Towns

 Jerry Sanchez /Shutterstock

 Located in California’s Sierra Nevada mountain, Mammoth Lakes is best known as a top destination for whipping down the slopes on skis or a snowboard.
 To ensure the best access to the mountain resort’s amenities and activities, you’ll want to stay on the west side of town.
 The Westin Monache Resort is located in the heart of the village, where you’ll find quaint restaurants, bars, and places to shop.
 For the adventurous, check out the clothing-optional hot springs between the towns of Mammoth Lakes and Bridgeport, like Buckeye.
-Can’t make it this winter?
-Mammoth also has a fun Labor Day scene.
+Check out these amazing vacations for people who love winter activities.

 Johnny Adolphson /Shutterstock

 If the only thing that brings you to Midway is its looks, that’s one good reason.
 The mountain views will humble you, while the scenic open space is mesmerizing.
 The winter is exceptionally striking, thanks to the annual Ice Castles, massive handmade structures are works of art that are made with almost 20 million pounds of ice.
 Go to Soldier Hollow Resort for more than 20 miles of trails for cross-country skiing and snowshoeing.
-Stay at Zermatt Resort of European-influenced luxury, and get a juicy steak after a long day in the snow at Z Chop Haus.
-Can’t travel?
-Here’s how to bring the spirit of winter into your own home.
+Stay at Zermatt Resort of European-influenced luxury, and get a juicy steak after a long day in the snow at Zermatt’s Z Chop Haus.

 Neighboring the resort city of Sun Valley, Ketchum, is home to Ernest Hemingway’s final residence.
 The city is situated in the Wood River Valley underneath Bald Mountain, and boasts spectacular views of the countryside.
 The winter lends itself well to the land, from the Sun Valley alpine skiing area to the majestic Bald Mountain Ski slopes, and the Sawtooth National Forest.
 Rent a unique tree house in downtown Ketchum, or opt for luxury at the Sun Valley Resort.
-Go to Big Wood Bar and Grill for seafood mountain style with noteworthy views of the Bald Mountain, the Boulders, and Galena Peak.
+Go to Bigwood Bar and Grill for seafood mountain style with noteworthy views of the Bald Mountain, the Boulders, and Galena Peak.
+Get a look at some incredible photos of national parks covered in snow.

 Blowing Rock, North Carolina